Mariam2waleed/TutorBack-end/README.md

 ## Tutor

+Tutor is a new online platform that has many teachers in each subject, there is a variety of professional experts who can help you with your study needs, you choose the one that suits you best by checking its qualifications, reviews, etc

 Tutoring app is based on communication between student or parents and teacher.
 Using:
        - Flutter (Front-end)
        - NodeJs (Back-end)
        - Mongodb (Database)
+Figma Xd for Design and Implemented by VScode & using Atlas

 ## Important Links: